dimmyvi/secure-credential-transfer/charter.md

 #Charter for Working Group

 There are many situations in which it is desirable to share a digital credential with another person.
-For example, you may want to provide access to your vehicle to a Valet.
+For example, you may want to provide access to your vehicle to a friend or a family member.
 You may also want to provide access to your home to your cat sitter.
 Or, you may want to share a hotel key with your spouse.
 Today, no such standardized method exists in a cross-platform, multidisciplinary capacity.

 The WG charter includes the definition and standardization of a protocol that will facilitate such credential transfers from individual to individual.
 The protocol will leverage a “relay server” to transfer data from sender to recipient.
 The scope of the transfer is limited to a single origin device and a single destination device.